cridonoso/2PhaseOrNot2Phase/README.md

 ```

 ## Folders and files
-- `main.py`: The principal script that loads the data and instances the models (use --help to see running options)
-- `get_data.py`: Script to download data
-- `data.py`: Contains relevant function for loading and creating [records](https://www.tensorflow.org/tutorials/load_data/tfrecord).
 - `./models/`: This folder includes the LSTM and Phased LSTM model class.
   - `plstm.py`: Phased LSTM classifier following the architecture explained in the paper.
   - `lstm.py`: LSTM classifier following the architecture explained in the paper.
   - `./layers/`: Custom layers used on this work
     - `phased.py`: Phased LSTM unit.
 It consists in a LSTM + time gate
+- `data.py`: Contains relevant function for loading and creating [records](https://www.tensorflow.org/tutorials/load_data/tfrecord).
+- `get_data.py`: Script to download data
+- `main.py`: Main script that loads the data and instances the models (use --help to see running options) for training
+- `predict`: Prediction script which receive 4 (sys.argv) arguments:
+  - dataset (record path)
+  - rnn_type (etiher plstm or lstm)
+  - fold_n (according to our kfold)
+  - norm (nromalization technique - n1 or n2)
+- `\{train, test\}\_script.py`: Code routines for hyperparameter tuning
+### Additional not included folders
+For storage reasons we do not upload `experiments` and `results` folders which contain adjusted models and metrics/figures, respectively.
+Although they are not in this repo, you can download them using this link.
+Once downloaded paste the folders into the root directory.

 ## Downloading data
 You can download data in their raw format or preprocessed record.
 Getting records implies using the same folds as the author.